GA-repos/Week_8_99_Bottles/readme.md

 ## Instructions

-1. Clone this repository
+1. Fork and clone this repository
 2. Change into the new directory
 3. Work through the requirements listed below

-You do not need to fork this repository and make a pull request.

 ## Requirements